Cryopump Solutions

 On-Board 250F

 Warranty Status Not Approved As we are unable to duplicate the problem and no workmanship / material problems were found, this will be deemed a Non-Warranty return.
 This pump is also outside the warranty period.
-At this point PTB Sales will contact customer as to appropriate next steps for this pump.
+At this point PTB will contact customer as to appropriate next steps for this pump.

 Brooks CTI Cryo-Torr 400: Noise coming out of pump